FirelordDC/destchatmemecounter/README.txt

 Also Provides the a table of every user mentioned in chat, currently doesn't count shorten names like RTBA or C_C

+0.4: Now Provides a table of number of time a user enters a message into chat, when a user's message is a part of a combo it may not be counted.